garylirocks/quickrefs/azure-networking-privatelink.markdown

 ![Private DNS zones inter region transit](./images/azure_private-dns-zone-multi-region-datapath.drawio.svg)

 - **Zone per region**: Optimal, each region has its own private endpoint to the same PaaS services, ingress to private link close to source, inter-region routing transit handled by Azure. *(in the corresponding zone, they have same FQDN, but a different IP)*
-- **Shared zone**: Non-optimal, inter-region data path relies on customer's inter-region routing solution *(only possible to have one endpoint, one record in the shared zone)*
+- **Shared zone**: Non-optimal, inter-region data path relies on customer's inter-region routing solution *(you can only have one record for a PaaS service instance in a shared zone)*

 ###  Inter-region failover